vmware-tanzu/tanzu-dev-portal/content/team/josh-long/_index.md

 <li><p><em>Stream Processing</em> - We'll look at how to build solutions that process ongoing data over time.
 We'll look at how to compose messaging-based microservices and orchestrate them over a cloud-based fabric.
 (Spring Cloud Stream, Spring Cloud Data Flow)</p></li>
 <li><p><em>Partitioned Batch Processing</em> - In this section we'll look at how to process large amounts of sequential data and scale the processing across a cloud fabric.
 We'll look at how to scale processing horizontally as our processing needs demand.
 (Spring Batch, Spring Integration)</p></li>
 <li><p><em>Reliability Patterns</em> - In this section we'll look at how to employ retries and circuit breakers to build fault-tolerence into service invocations.
 We'll look at approaches to gracefully degrade if a service invocation should fail.
 (Spring Cloud Hystrix, Spring Retry, Spring Boot)</p></li>
 <li><p><em>Ad-hoc Task Processing</em> - Need to send an email?
 Resize an image?
 Generate a report?
-In this section we'll look at a few ways to distribute thes
+In this section we'll look at a few ways to distribute these longer-running wo